-Morris Sato Studio work is widely noted for its 'otherworldly' projects and pursuits that infuse temporal and spatial dimensions with equal parts —material, light and air, combining formal restraint, exacting craft and innovative methods with refined detailing that intends to create an evidence of 'aura'.
-In 2006, while teaching at Columbia GSAAP the partners launched their Studio's celestial research arm —SEArch (Space Exploration Architecture - now SEArch+ www.spacexarch.com to connect, investigate, and explore life on and beyond the Earth.
+Morris Sato Studio work is widely noted for its 'otherworldly' projects that infuse temporal and spatial dimensions with equal parts —material, light and air, combining formal restraint, exacting craft and innovative methods with refined detailing, that intends to create an 'evidence of aura'.
+In 2006, while teaching at Columbia GSAPP the partners launched their Studio's cosmic research arm —SEArch (Space Exploration Architecture)—now SEArch+ www.spacexarch.com to connect, investigate, and explore life on, between, and beyond Earth.

 LightShowers, an immersive installation inspired by medical research at Columbia Presbyterian Hospital, integrates 'bio-feedback' technology with video images of nature.
 This temporary multimedia presentation, a 'touchstone' of the Studio's research, aims to seamlessly align architecture, art, design, lighting, construction, and technology, to holistically serve human health and wellbeing .
 LightShowers was presented in art museums, galleries, and biennale expositions on 3 continents over a 3 years and was experienced by over 150+ thousand visitors.